navvewas/Brain-Transformation-with-No-Shared-Data/README.md

 python train_transformation.py 0 4 0 1 1 0 0 0 700 6400 1200 0

 ```
+The script print the mean, median,75 precentile and 90 precntile of per voxel correlation between the predicted transform fMRI from subject 4 in GOD dataset and the measured fMRI of subject 1 from the NSD.
 Once done, the weigths of the trained transforamtion can be found at the 'data/Transformations' folder.

 ## Demo - Train GOD encoder using another subject from NSD as a teacher